 Below are some questions for you and your team members:

-Why do you need answering these questions?
-By giving the answers you will be able to assess the technology of your choosing and in our case, to figure out what is the difference between React and Angular.
+Why do you need to answer these questions?
+By giving the answers, you will be able to assess the technology of your choosing and, in our case, to figure out what the difference is between React and Angular.

 A qualified developer will always pay attention to the maturity of the technology he’s about to use.
 It’s important to establish a balance between assessing time-tested technologies and advanced stacks that appear almost every month.
 To overcome the risks of using new tech, you should, first off, be aware of the following risks:

 Both technologies under our comparison have proven to be trusted and reliable in terms of maturity.

 New versions of Angular are younger than React but the older JS-version evens the picture out.
 Angular is supported by Google.
 It is used in one of the major Google’s projects AdWords that’s why it is considered that the company has made a big bet on it.

 React was developed and introduced by Facebook about 4 years ago.
 It is used in such applications as WhatsApp and Instagram.
 React is considered to be one of the most trending projects on GitHub, with around 74K stars.

 A lot of developers think that Angular has more divergent features than React.
 However, we should admit that both stacks have a lot of common features such as data binding, components, cross-platform rendering, etc.